 2.6 Effect of Withania somnifera extract on Holeboard test

 The holeboard apparatus was used to evaluate anxiety in rats.
-It consisted of a wooden box, measuring 30 cm × 30 cm × 20 cm, with 16 holes (diameter 3 cm) evenly distributed on the floor.
+The apparatus was constructed of a wooden box, measuring 30 cm × 30 cm × 20 cm, with 16 holes (diameter 3 cm) evenly distributed on the floor.
 The hole board was placed at a height of 20 cm.
-The behavioural test was performed 60 minutes after pretreatment with the extract of WS (400, 800, 1600 mg/kg, given orally), control vehicle (10 ml/kg), and Diazepam at a dose of 1 mg/kg, administered intraperitoneally.
+The behavioral test was performed 60 minutes after pretreatment with the extract of WS (400, 800, 1600 mg/kg, given orally), control vehicle (10 ml/kg), and Diazepam at a dose of 1 mg/kg, administered intraperitoneally.
 The number of head dips and the corresponding percentages were recorded and calculated during the 5-minute period (Donaire et al., 2020).
 An increase in the head dip response indicates a positive anxiolytic-like effect (File and Pellow, 1985).

 2.7 Assessment of Antidepressant Activity in Rats Using Forced Swim Test